arunsasidharan84/ANGEL_PsychoPy/README.md

 ## Notes

+The E-Prime (version 3) files are placed within the corresponding Template folders, and represent the original paper version of the paradigm.
-The original E-Prime files contain encoded internal document/script content, so this recreation keeps the logic explicit rather than attempting a binary-level translation.
-The resource images and sounds are used directly from:
+This Psychopy recreation keeps the logic explicit rather than attempting a binary-level translation.

+The resource images and sounds are shared by Psychopy and EPrime versions, directly from:
 - `EPrimeFiles/CCS_EEG_ANGELv2_Level2_Template`
 - `EPrimeFiles/CCS_EEG_ANGELv2_Level3_Template`